 - A A enRu – cranes being together is to remove my suffering

 - aruLi – Instead of helping me just because I asked, you should do this as your goal.
-In bhagavath vishayam (spiritual matters), AchAryas does not help in expectation of something in return; it is purely out of their compassion; When they help us attain bhagavan who is the owner of both spiritual/material worlds, the sishya has nothing to offer in return which will match that. parAnkusa nAyaki glorifies the cranes greatly.
+In bhagavath vishayam (spiritual matters), AchAryas do not help in expectation of something in return; it is purely out of their compassion; when they help us attain bhagavan who is the owner of both spiritual/material worlds, the sishya has nothing to offer the AchArya in return which will match that. parAnkusa nAyaki glorifies the cranes greatly.
 Seeing that, the cranes ask “He left you like this.
 Is he going to listen to us?
 Also, when we go there (parampadham), everyone will look similar as stated in muNdaka upanishath 3.1.3 “niranjana: paramam sAmyamupaithi” (becoming pure, attains same qualities as bhagavan).
 How to distinguish bhagavan from nithyasUris and mukthas?”.

-- vem chiRaip puL uyarththArkku – one who has the garuda dhvaja (flag) – this is the distinguishing aspect between bhagavan and others.
-Here garuda’s wings are having adjective of “cruel” for two reasons – a) he is capable of eliminating our enemies and help us reach there; b) he is the one who helped emperumAn leave us by carrying him – so he himself is described as cruel – just like AkrUra was accused as cruel by the gOpis due to him taking krishNa away from them.
+- vem siRaip puL uyarththArkku – one who has the garuda dhvaja (flag) – this is the distinguishing aspect between bhagavan and others.
+Here garuda’s wings are having adjective of “cruel” for two reasons – a) he is capable of eliminating our enemies and help us reach there; b) he is the one who helped emperumAn leave us by carrying him – so he himself is described as cruel – just like AkrUra was accused as cruel by the gOpis due to his taking krishNa away from them.

-- van chiRaiyil – bhagavan will not imprison a messenger from parAnkusa nAyaki.
+- van siRaiyil – bhagavan will not imprison a messenger from parAnkusa nAyaki.
 But ignoring the messenger itself is considered as imprisonment.
 Like princes need to be pampered regularly – if they are not given betel leaves on time, they will become upset.

 - avan vaikkil – would he imprison you?
-As explained in srI rAmAyaNam ayOdhyA kANdam 2.42 “vyasanEshu manushyANAm” (He feels the pain of the suffering of lowest of humans), he would never trouble you.
+As explained in srI rAmAyaNam ayOdhyA kANdam 2.42 “vyasanEshu manushyANAm” (He feels the pain of the suffering of the lowest of humans), he would never trouble you.
 In fact, he will hold your feet on his head.

-- vaippuNdAl en cheyyumO – Even if he imprisons you, is it not something noble?
+- vaippuNdAl en seyyumO – Even if he imprisons you, is it not something noble?
 Like sIthA pirAtti who herself allowed to be imprisoned by rAvaNa to release the dhEva sthrIs (celestial women) from the prison of rAvaNa – this will be greatly glorified as a noble gesture.